StarPlayrX/Fidget/README.md

 # Fidget
 A unique Fidget spinner App with a Parental Screen.

-Parental Gate ( I think it's functionality has been removed ).
+Parental Gate ( I think its functionality has been removed ).

 Tutorial